- 1 Small Business Grants from the US Government

 Small Business Grants from the US Government

 To begin with, the solution to the funding quandary is grants for small businesses.
-The advantage of a grant for a small business is that they are exempt from taxes and are interest-free.
-Believe it or not—there are sources of money available to business owners that equate to a free lump sum of money that you can use for start up costs as you open your own business.
+Most important, the advantage of a grant for a small business is that they are exempt from taxes and are interest-free.
+Believe it or not—there are sources of money available to business owners that equate to a free lump sum of money that you can use for start up costs.

 Sources of grants for business owners